Steller's sea eagle: Diet

 Mammalian carnivores are apparently readily hunted.
 Those recorded as prey have included sable (Martes zibellina), American mink (Neogale vison), Arctic fox (Vulpes lagopus), red fox (Vulpes vulpes), and small domestic dogs (Canis familiaris).
 Smaller mammals have also been recorded as prey, including northern red-backed vole (Clethrionomys rutilus) and tundra vole (Microtus oeconomus).
 Carrion, especially that of mammals, is readily eaten during the winter.
 Around 35% of eagles wintering in Japan move inland and feed largely on mammalian carcasses, predominantly sika deer (Cervus nippon).
 In winter, immature Steller's sea eagles may frequent slaughterhouses to pirate bits of offal.
 This eagle has been recorded preying occasionally on young seals.
 It was estimated in one study (Brown & Amadon), that some seal pups carried off in flight by the eagles weighed at least 9.1 kg (20 lb), which (if true) would be the greatest load-carrying ever known for a bird; however, the prey weights were not verified.
 Often seals and sea lion of any size are eaten as carrion and, using the huge bill, may be dismembered where found rather than flown with.

 Steller's sea eagles hunt most commonly from a perch in a tree or rocky ledge located 5–30 m above the water, although they may also hunt on the wing, while circling 6–7 m above the water.
 Once located, prey is captured by diving.
 Eagles sometimes hunt by standing in or near shallow water on a sandbank, spit, or ice-floe, grabbing passing fish.
 Compared with its white-tailed and bald eagle relatives, Steller's sea eagle reportedly is a more "aggressive, powerful, and active" raptor.
-Where feeding occurs in groups, kleptoparasitism is common.
-Kleptoparasitism is most beneficial in procuring food during periods of food abundance and in large feeding aggregations.
-Immatures use kleptoparasitism as much as adults, but are attacked more often by adults than birds of similar age.
-Adults appear to benefit most from this behavior.
+Where feeding occurs in groups, kleptoparasitism is common, with adults appearing to benefit most often from this behavior.
+Kleptoparasitism is most beneficial in procuring food during periods of food abundance and in large feeding aggregations, and immature birds use it as much as adults, but are attacked more often by adults, in contrast to kleptoparasitism behavior between birds of similar age.
 The bold color patterns of adults may be an important signal influencing the formation of feeding groups.
 However, a video from Russia shows a juvenile Steller's sea eagle aggressively displacing an adult from food during a protracted battle.
 Outside the breeding period, these eagles probably roost communally near their feeding sites.
 When salmon and trout are dying in winter after their summer spawning, feeding groups of Steller's sea eagles may mix with smaller golden eagles (Aquila chrysaetos) and white-tailed eagles to exploit this food source.
 This area is the only one in the golden eagle's nearly circumpolar range where they are extensively dependent on fish for prey.